Fire & Life Safety

 - Exit the building as rapidly as possible.
 Do not use elevators during an emergency

-During actual emergencies, building occupants must receive permission from the Manhattan Fire Department, the Kansas State University Police Department of Environmental Health & Safety before re-entering the building.
+During actual emergencies, building occupants must receive permission from the Manhattan Fire Department, the Kansas State University Police Department, and Environmental Health & Safety before re-entering the building.

 Evacuation plans and fire drills are essential for building occupants to respond correctly to a fire alarm.
 Department personnel should plan ahead and practice safe building evacuation.